Tuberculosis

 Profile

 Tuberculosis (TB) is the most common fatal infectious disease in humans worldwide.
-There are different tuberculosis pathogens, the most common pathogen of human tuberculosis is Mycobacterium (M.) tuberculosis.
-The bacterium can be inactivated by pasteurisation (heating to 72 °C for a short time); however, it is insensitive to dehydration or cold.
+There are different tuberculosis pathogens that are categorised as part of the Mycobacterium tuberculosis complex (MTC).
+The most common pathogen causing tuberculosis in humans is Mycobacterium (M.) tuberculosis.
+The bacterium can be inactivated by pasteurisation (brief heating to 72 °C); however, it is insensitive to dehydration or cold.

 Occurrence